robo-ai/roboai-python-sdk/README.md

-### General README file for Robo.AI and ROBO.NLU SDKs.
+### General README file for Robo-AI and ROBO-NLU SDKs.

+## Requirements:

+You need to run this package under (at least) python 3.6.

 ## Installing this package: